dertsaf/FileSystem/Readme.md

 ### Execution
 The following script will create a file _FileToCopyTo.txt_ and copy the content of  _FileToReadFrom.txt_ to it

-`java -cp FileSystem.jar filesystem.cmd.readFileCmd /folder1/folder2/FileToReadFrom.txt ./FileToCopyTo.txt`
+`java -cp FileSystem.jar filesystem.cmd.ReadFileCmd /folder1/folder2/FileToReadFrom.txt ./FileToCopyTo.txt`

 ## `deleteFile`